Overview

 When a user starts a voice call:- The participant sends a message of type

-"voice_call"with a breakout room ID. - The
+"voice_call"with a breakout room ID (and optionally atranscript_path). - The

 VoiceBotreceives it throughon_message()and joins the corresponding LiveKit room. - It creates a